Game Development Document / Catventure

 Module Information Booklet

-Task 1 - Game Design Document
+Task 1 Instruction - Game Design Document

 In this project, we are required to design and develop our own 2D side-scrolling/platformer game as part of our learning experience in game design.
 To support this process, we must produce a Game Design Document (GDD) that acts as the foundation and blueprint for our game's development.